Updated: October 13, 2022

 Your exercise routine

 If you stick to a regular workout schedule, you might not notice as much impact on the scale.
 However, if your sweat sessions are sporadic or vary greatly in length and intensity day-to-day, your weight will likely fluctuate based on how much you’re sweating, hydrating and of course, refueling.
-While switching up your exercise routine is a great way to stay motivated, it’s one thing to keep in mind if you notice a change in your weight overnight.
+While switching up your exercise routine is a great way to stay motivated, these daily fluctuations are things to keep in mind if you notice a change in your weight overnight.

 Photo by erica steeves on Unsplash